Fancy Cheesecake – It’s Not As Hard As You Think!!

 If you will be including the mini chocolate chips (or other chip flavor or candy bar chunks) you will want to toss them in 1 tsp of flour or cornstarch to give them a nice coating.
 This will lightly coat them so that they keep their shape and don’t melt into the batter when cooking.
 Once lightly tossed and coated, you can fold them into the batter mixture.

-From here – it’s time to pour the Fancy Cheesecake batter into the spring form pan on top of the crust you’ve already set up.
-Wrap the bottom and sides of your spring form pan with tin foil – this is an extra level of protection to make sure no water leaks into your pan from the bottom.
+It’s time to pour the Fancy Cheesecake batter into the spring form pan on top of the crust you’ve already set up.
+Wrap the bottom and sides of your spring form pan with tin foil.
+This is an extra level of protection to make sure no water leaks into your pan from the bottom.
 You are not trying to cover the top of the cheesecake, only the bottom and sides of the pan.
-Place the Fancy Cheesecake into the hot water bath pan in the oven… YES – put it right into the water! this method will help you avoid cracks across the top of your Fancy Cheesecake!
+Place the Fancy Cheesecake into the hot water bath pan in the oven.
+YES – put it right into the water! this method will help you avoid cracks across the top of your Fancy Cheesecake!

 Pour your ganache onto the center of the Fancy Cheesecake and carefully spread over the top.
 You can then top with nuts, candy bar chunks, fruit… whatever your Fancy Cheesecake flavor preference.
 I used mini Reese’s Peanut Butter Cups and chopped them in half and sprinkled over the top.

 I can’t tell you how PROUD I was of myself and this Fancy Cheesecake!
-It really wasn’t hard at all, and my friends and family were in AWE – they couldn’t believe that I made this – and are now requesting their own Fancy Cheesecake (Mom wants a Snickers Cheesecake for her upcoming Birthday)!
+It really wasn’t hard at all.
+My friends and family were in AWE.
+They couldn’t believe that I made this and are now requesting their own Fancy Cheesecake.
+(Mom wants a Snickers Cheesecake for her upcoming Birthday)!

 Join the City Farmsteading Facebook Group to keep up to date on our newest “How To” additions, and how our City Farmstead is growing!